-6 Delivery options
+2 Delivery options

-6.1 Preferred delivery option
+2.1 Preferred delivery option

-This model was directly informed by stakeholder feedback, which emphasised the importance of retaining UKRLG ownership to maintain legitimacy, while also calling for coordinated industry authorship and structured governance to ensure quality and relevance (see gap analysis in Part One of this report).
+This model was directly informed by stakeholder feedback which emphasised the importance of retaining UKRLG ownership to maintain legitimacy, while also calling for coordinated industry authorship and structured governance to ensure quality and relevance (see Gap Analysis report, Peeling (2025)).
 This scenario outlines a collaborative delivery model for updating the WMHI CoP, where:

-- DfT provides funding and strategic policy direction. - UKRLG assumes ownership and stewardship of the updated CoP. - Lead consultant acts as the independent integrator and delivery manager, while also providing technical support for authorship. - Industry experts formed in working groups (including representation from UKRLG subboards, lead consultant and sub-consultants, where appropriate) contribute to content development and thematic expertise.
+- DfT provides funding and strategic policy direction - UKRLG assumes ownership and stewardship of the updated CoP - Lead Consultant acts as the independent integrator and delivery manager, while also providing technical support for authorship - Industry experts formed in working groups, including representation from UKRLG sub-boards, lead consultant and sub-consultants (where appropriate), contribute to content development and thematic expertise

-Table 2 describes the governance roles of key stakeholders in the WMHI CoP update.
-The delivery architecture in Figure 8 shows how the roles fit together to form a delivery model.
-The integrator will coordinate the other roles to ensure smooth delivery of the project and provide a bridge between funders, experts and users.
+The governance roles are shown in Table 1 and describe the role of key stakeholders in the update of the WMHI CoP.
+The delivery architecture in Figure 1 shows how the roles fit together to form a delivery model.
+The integrator will co-ordinate the other roles to ensure smooth delivery of the project and bridge between funders, experts, and users

-Table 2: Governance roles
+Table 1 Governance roles